 Our portfolio of intellectual property is the foundation of our business model.
-We currently own 21 patents in the United States and 41 foreign patents, as well as several pending U.S. and foreign patent applications.
-Our patent portfolio is primarily focused on securing real-time communications over the Internet, as well as related services such as the establishment and maintenance of a secure domain name registry.
-Our patented methods also have additional applications in operating systems and network security.
+We currently own a large number of United States and foreign patents, as well as several pending U.S. and foreign patent applications.
+Our patent portfolio has applicability in a number of areas; however, it is primarily focused on securing real-time communications over the Internet, as well as related services such as the establishment and maintenance of a secure domain name registry.
+Our patented methods also have additional applications in the key areas of device operating systems and network security.

 Our software and technology solutions provide the security platform required by next-generation Internet-based applications such as instant messaging, or IM, voice over Internet protocol, or VoIP, mobile services, streaming video, file transfer and remote desktop.
-Our technology generates secure connections on a "zero-click" or "single-click" basis, significantly simplifying the deployment of secure real-time communication solutions by eliminating the need for end-users to enter any encryption information.
+Our technology generates secure connections on a "zero-click" or "single-click" basis, significantly simplifying the deployment of secure real-time communication solutions by eliminating the need for endusers to enter any encryption information.

-We have executed licenses and intend to seek further licensees for our technology, including our GABRIEL Connection TechnologyTM to original equipment manufacturers, or OEMs, of chips, servers, smart phones, tablets, e-Readers, laptops, net books and other devices, within the IP-telephony, mobility, fixed-mobile convergence and unified communications markets including 4G/LTE.
+We have executed a number of patent and technology licenses and intend to seek further licensees for our technology, including our GABRIEL Connection TechnologyTM to original equipment manufacturers, or OEMs, of chips, servers, smart phones, tablets, e-Readers, laptops, net books and other devices, within the IP-telephony, mobility, fixed-mobile convergence and unified communications markets including 4G/LTE.